ericlindstrom/website-goodeugene/_posts/3289-01-01-digital-illustration.md

 type: projects
 permalink: /projects/illustration/
 thumb: /media/images/digital_illustration-thumb.jpg
 description: Projects come and go but the fact still remains, it takes time to create them.
-This section represents a bucket collection of illustrations with various projects from game graphics, editorials to typography I've worked on over the years.
+This section represents a bucket collection of illustrations with various projects from game graphics, editorials to typography I’ve worked on over the years.
 ---

 Projects come and go but the fact still remains, it takes time to create them.
-This section represents a bucket collection of illustrations with various projects from game graphics, editorials to typography I've worked on over the years.
+This section represents a bucket collection of illustrations with various projects from game graphics, editorials to typography I’ve worked on over the years.

 ![](/media/images/digital_illustration_1.jpg)